 - Cicada 3301 internet puzzles.

-Modern spy rings also used steganography to leak secret information back to Russian intelligence, such as the Illegals Program, a network of Russian spies that used steganography to leak classified information back to Russian intelligence.
+Modern spy rings also used steganography to leak secret information back to intelligence, such as the Illegals Program, a network of spies that used steganography to leak classified information back to intelligence.

 So, what is steganography and how does it work?
 Consider the following scenario: